COGS108/Overview/COGS108-Syllabus.md

 We believe that attending in-person is the best way to learn for most people.
 Our goal is to make the lecture and discussion section worth your while to attend through interactive content and making it a good place to get questions answered.
 We also use active learning paradigms (live coding, think-pair-share, etc.) where you learn most through active participation (which requires attendance).

+Please bring a smartphone or tablet or laptop to lecture for occasional live polling via Google Form.
+Up to 0.5% extra credit will be given for attendance as measured by the number of such exercises you participate in during class.
+Full extra credit will consist of participating in > 2/3 of lectures that have these exercises (not all lectures have exercises!).

 ## Lecture Quizzes